saintaubins/JobSearch/jobposts/README.md

 ### MVP/PostMVP

 #### MVP
-- Find an external API for Harry Potter info.
+- Find an external API for GITHUB Jobs.
 - Develop an app that displays the info and can be interacted with.
-- Create links to each category (characters, houses, spells)
+- Create links to each job in the search result.
-- Show a sorting hat on the main page to use for sorting the user into a house.
+- Show a job description, and search location field .
-- Create pages for each of the categories to display details on.
+- Create a page to display the job description details.
-- Use the Harry Potter font on my page.
+- Use profesional fonts on my pages.

 #### PostMVP EXAMPLE
-- Find a second API with images for Harry Potter
+- Very detailed styling, with nice colors.
-- Add a place to save your favorite characters or spells.
+- To make it mobile reactive.
-- Log which house the user was placed in even if the page refreshes.
+- Add react hooks.

 ## Components